Tompkins County is named for Daniel Tompkins, who was the sixth Vice President of the United States.

 Contractor: Hunkin-Conkey Construction Company of Cleveland, Ohio

 Description: The building faces east and is a two story red colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Ithaca.
 The center section projects slightly and rises to a peaked roof.
 The north and south wings are lower with a balustrade along the flat roof lines.
+On the west side is the two story red colored brick County Courthouse Annex.

 Old County Courthouse – Ithaca